JereKuusela/valheim-dev/publish/README.md

 	- Changes default scale format from x,z,y to x,y,z (for other mods).
 	- Changes the `bind` command to accept modifier keys on the first parameter (keycode,modifier1,modifier2,).
 	- Changes the `unbind` command to print removed binds.
+	- Changes the parameter of the `command_delay` setting from seconds to milliseconds (matches better with the `wait` command).
 	- Improves the autocomplete for the `alias`, `bind` and `server` commands.
 	- Improves the autocomplete support (for other mods relying on this feature).
 	- Fixes command tab cycling breaking when cycling to an alias.
 	- Fixes incorrect autocomplete for aliases.
 	- Fixes modifier keys working incorrectly with multiple commands.
+	- Fixes the `wait` command not working (parameter was kiloseconds instead of milliseconds).

 - v1.11:
 	- Adds a new command `wait` to delay execution of the next command.